Trump Orders Review of Offshore Oil Drilling Rules

 Zinke repeatedly cast the decision to review offshore drilling plans as critical to national security and the economy, saying it will provide access to reliable energy produced in the United States instead of in a foreign country.

-Zinke said the Trump order does not immediately rescind restrictions on Arctic drilling or increase the number of leases available for companies to tap into oil and natural gas off the coast, but Trump’s talk during the campaign of unleashing oil reserves in the United States leads environmental groups to believe that those changes are coming once Zinke’s review is complete.
+The Trump order backs off the Obama decision to put off limits to drilling parts of the Arctic drilling, though it does not immediately increase the number of leases available for companies to tap into oil and natural gas off the coast.
+But Trump’s talk during the campaign of unleashing oil reserves in the United States leads environmental groups to believe that those changes are coming once Zinke’s review is complete.

-At the signing of the order Trump said the order would result in lifting the ban on Arctic drilling, according to a pool report.
+When signing the order on Friday Trump said “we’re opening” the Arctic up.

 “We assume that whatever it is, it’s going to open up the coasts off the Atlantic and other areas,” said Deborah Murray, a senior attorney with the Southern Environmental Law Center.